-By Michael Brenneis In California, during the stay-at-home period of COVID-19, people drove less and the total number of crashes went down; but the frequency of fatal crashes increased due to drivers driving faster on …
+In California, during the stay-at-home period of COVID-19, people drove less and the total number of crashes went down; but the frequency of fatal crashes increased due to drivers driving faster on open roads.
+New research leverages pandemic-era speed, volume, and crash data in that state to show that in an urban setting adding lanes to relieve congestion and decrease the number of fender benders can make room for risky behavior and higher speeds that increase the severity of crashes.

 Many agencies have renewed their focus on making transportation systems more equitable for all travelers, or they are being pressured to do so by advocates.
 Travelers who are Black, Latino, Native, or Asian can feel unsafe in public spaces due to exposure to law enforcement, or the hateful or racist behaviors of others.
 The COVID-19 pandemic has brought awareness of this situation to the fore.
 The ability to stay active during the pandemic—especially by walking—contributed to better physical and mental health.
 For those who did not have access, or felt unsafe outside, and could not stay active, outcomes were not so rosy.
 New pandemic-era research from Melbourne, Australia, shows that Asians may have walked less in order to avoid racist confrontations and because they didn’t have access to good places to walk.